thi-ng/blog/2019/20190314-of-umbrellas-transducers-reactive-streams-pt4.md

 weighted and/or unweighted.
-For example, in the above map, the four land masses are the vertices, connected by 7 bridges, acting as undirected edges (though in the Königsberg problem, these could be considered directed, since each bridge is only allowed to be crossed once, however, it’s not stated in which direction — in fact, the problem has no solution).
+For example, in the above map, the four land masses are the vertices, connected by 7 bridges, acting as undirected edges (though in the Königsberg problem, these could be considered directed, since each bridge is only allowed to be crossed once, however, it's not stated in which direction — in fact, the problem has no solution).

 ![image](../assets/ab/8b/01lHoSrgvdBSmbyrh.png)

 A 1D cell array interpreted as 2D image and as a graph.
 Array indices are used as vertex IDs.
-For our analysis, we’re only interested in the white vertices and must also take care of the horizontal/vertical wrap-around, when looking for qualifying neighbors. **Due to this toroidal topology, all white cells actually form a single continuous region**…
+For our analysis, we're only interested in the white vertices and must also take care of the horizontal/vertical wrap-around, when looking for qualifying neighbors. **Due to this toroidal topology, all white cells actually form a single continuous region**…